verrazzano/docs/content/docs/quickstart.md

 # Quick Start

 Welcome to Oracle Verrazzano Enterprise Container Platform.
-Verrazzano is a curated collection of open source and Oracle-authored components that form a complete platform for deploying and managing your container applications across multiple Kubernetes clusters.
+Verrazzano is a curated collection of open source components that form a complete platform for deploying and managing your container applications across multiple Kubernetes clusters.

 ## About this Quick Start